CentreSecuriteIA/tricots/README.md

     messages[0]['content'] += "\n\nImportant: always answer in French."
     return messages

-# 2. We monkey-patch the openai api (= modify on the fly the libraries of openai library)
+# 2. We monkey-patch the OpenAI API (= modify on the fly the libraries of OpenAI library)
 # This allows to edit the messages before sending them and once a log file is set, logging them to a file.
 tricot.patch_openai(edit_call)

 for task in tasks:
     # 3. We set the log file to use for this task.
     tricot.new_log_file(f"logs/{task}.log")
     # 4. We run the agent as usual.
-Somewhere in its code, it will call the (now patched) openai api.
+Somewhere in its code, it will call the (now patched) OpenAI API.
     agent.run(task)
 ```